-Chinese red dates have very high content of Vitamin C. They also contain several other vitamins like Vitamin A, B1, B2, protein, magnesium, calcium, iron and phosphorous which makes it an excellent source of nutrients that our bodies need.
-In traditional Chinese medicine, red dates are known for its ability to strengthen the stomach and spleen which aids in food digestion.
+- Red dates are high on Vitamin C, A, B1, B2, protein, magnesium, calcium, iron and phosphorous which makes it an excellent source of nutrients that our bodies need, for its ability to strengthen the stomach and spleen which aids in food digestion.

+The steps could not be simpler!
 To make a refreshing pot of longan and red dates tea, simply rinse the longan and red dates, and then combine them in a medium pot of water.
 Bring to a boil, and simmer for 20 to 25 minutes.
 You may add sugar to sweeten the tea slightly.
-Consume while it is warm.
+For the best experience, serve and consume your longan red date tea warm.

 You might also like

 - I’m so glad Tian Wei was able to start their delivery next day onwards.
 Love the soup that is tasty and nutritious for a mother on the road to recovery.

 - Their food are not only yummy, always delivered warm, and definitely well balanced meal.
 As my 2nd breastfeeding journey I didn’t have problem with my milk supply!

 - Tian Wei makes everything so convenient for us.
 The servings are generous and nicely kept warm when delivered.
 More importantly, the dishes are so delicious which makes me look forward to every meal!